The Message of Hope in the Book of Revelation

 The word “dwell” in Revelation is the same word as used to describe Jesus’ coming to earth in the Gospel of John, “the Word became flesh and dwelt among us.”
 The whole message of the Bible is that God loves the world so much that God comes to earth to dwell with us.
 The Gospel of Matthew calls Jesus “Emmanuel,” which means in Hebrew “God is with us.”
 Revelation proclaims that same message of God’s dwelling in our world.
 It is the message that God’s home is no longer up in heaven, but here in our midst, incarnate on earth.
 In Revelation 21-22 God’s throne moves down out of heaven, where it was in chapter 4, and is now located in the midst of the city – in the city descended down out of heaven, down to earth.

 There’s lots more in this book.
 I highly recommend it.
-I admit that I am still will freak out if someone suggests everyone get a chip embedded in their right hand or on their forehead in order to buy and sell.
+I admit that I will still freak out if someone suggests everyone get a chip embedded in their right hand or on their forehead in order to buy and sell.
 But for the most part, this has enabled me to look at revelation with eyes of hope instead of fear and terror.

 The hope of Revelation centers around the slain-yet-standing Lamb who has conquered – and around everything that that Lamb represents in God’s vision for us and for the world.
 The Lamb who replaces the expected lion in Revelation’s storyline continues to dwell with us and to overturn all the structures of war and injustice.
 In the face of empire, Revelation teaches us a way of life that is “Lamb power” – the power of nonviolent love to change the world.
 The hope of Revleation is simply this: that the Lamb has conquered the beast and that a wondrous river of life now flows out from the Lamb’s throne to bring healing water to every corner of our wounded world.